jagadish-shenoy/AS3-Java-Plugin-Test/README.md

 targetCompatibility = "1.7"
 ```

-I have verified this gradle configuration from IntelliJ IDEA, it just work fine there.
+I have verified this gradle configuration from IntelliJ IDEA, it just works fine there.

 <b>Structure of this Sample code</b>:<br />